MetaMask/core/docs/contributing.md

 The [`create-release-branch`](https://github.com/MetaMask/create-release-branch) tool and [`action-publish-release`](https://github.com/MetaMask/action-publish-release) GitHub action are used to automate the release process.

-1. **Initiate the Release Branch and Pre-Update Changelogs**
+1. **Initiate the release branch and specify packages to be released.**

+   1. **Create the release branch.**

+      Start by running `yarn create-release-branch`.
+This command creates a branch named `release/<new release version>` which will represent the new release.

+   2. **Specify packages to release along with their versions.**

-   Run `yarn create-release-branch`.
-This command creates a release branch named `release/<new release version>` and pre-updates the changelogs for all packages with changes.
-It also generates a file and opens it in your editor, allowing you to specify which packages you want to include in the next release and their versions.
-Follow the instructions at the top of the file to update it accordingly.
+      At this point, you need to tell the tool which packages you want to include in the next release and which versions to assign to those packages.
+You do this by modifying a YAML file called a "release spec", which the tool has generated and opened it in your editor.
+Follow the instructions at the top of the file to proceed.

+      To assist you, the tool has also updated all of the packages that have been changed since their previous releases so that their changelogs now reflect those new changes.
+This should help you to understand what will be released and how to bump the versions.

+      Once you save and close the release spec, the tool will proceed.

 2. **Review and update changelogs for relevant packages.**

-   First, review all pre-updated changelogs to understand the recent changes.
-Then, for the packages you intend to release, update these sections in each changelog:
+    1. At this point, the versions of all packages you intend to release have been bumped and their changelogs list new changes.
+Now you need to go through each changelog and make sure that they follow existing standards:
 	      - Categorize entries appropriately following the ["Keep a Changelog"](https://keepachangelog.com/en/1.0.0/) guidelines.
 	      - Remove changelog entries that don't affect consumers of the package (e.g. lockfile changes or development environment changes).
 Exceptions may be made for changes that might be of interest despite not having an effect upon the published package (e.g. major test improvements, security improvements, improved documentation, etc.).
 	      - Reword changelog entries to explain changes in terms that users of the package will understand (e.g., avoid referencing internal variables/concepts).
 	      - Consolidate related changes into single entries where appropriate.

-   Run `yarn changelog:validate` to ensure all changelogs are correctly formatted.
+    2. Run `yarn changelog:validate` to ensure all changelogs are correctly formatted.

-   After finalizing the changelogs and ensuring the release specification is valid, save and close the file.
-The tool will automatically commit all the changes to the release branch.
-Note that any changes made to the changelogs of packages not included in the release will be discarded.

-   If everything looks in order, push the branch.
+    3. If everything looks in order, push the branch.

 3. **Submit a pull request for the release branch so that it can be reviewed and tested.**